Amorymeltzer/ksp/README.md

 ### Todo

 - Better regex, cleanup, etc.
-  - Lookup hashes instead of regex for asteroids, atmospheres, etc.
   - More tidying of sorting
     - Don't run things if we don't need to, try to limit number of items
   - Better regex for blank lines